-The design is misleadingly simple.
-There’s a fascinating backstory to the most well-known logo on the internet, and it starts in 1996.
+What many don't know is that there's a fascinating backstory to the most well-known design on the internet.
+It all started in 1996.

 Google Logo History